 |Tim Roufs||extended search|

-Near Winnibigosh and White Oak Point and Leech River Forks, there mostly weren't many White people, in my younger days.
+As I remember there weren't very many settlers in our country in the canoes days up on the Mississippi.(6) Near Winnibigosh, and White Oak Point, and the Leech River Forks, there mostly weren't many white people -- in my younger days.

-As I remember way back when I was four, before I was six years old, I commenced to pickup my memory.
+As I remember way back when I was about four years old -- before I was six anyway -- I commenced to pick up my memory.
 I wanted to go to school, just the same as the others.
-We had government schools.
-The government schools were cutting in, and the boys would go to school.
+We had government schools already by then.
+The government schools were cutting in, and both the boys and the girls would go to school.
 I had a sister that was old enough to go to school.
 She was older than I am and didn't want to go to school, but I wanted to go to these government schools.

-But If we had it a little rough at the Ball Club school, we never noticed.
-Now, boy, I think of these school buses.
-Why I had to walk in the cold, through the snow, breaking road.
-I had a poor chance to go to a public school.
+But If we had it a little rough at the Ball Club school, we never noticed -- even though I had to walk in the cold, through the snow, breaking a path.
+We didn't even have a road.
+The truth of it is that when we lived at the Leech-Mississippi Fork I had a poor chance to go to a public school.
 I might as well say that we were pretty near froze out in cold mornings on the cold days going to school in Ball Club.

-If the children wanted to go to school, they left to go to school.
-When they were six years old they had to go to school.
-That's where I went to school.
-When I was six years old the superintendent was across the river here(9) with a horse and buggy.
-Well, when the school wagon came by, I got in the wagon to go to the government school.
-They had a wagon and boat that'd go around picking school kids up to go to the school.
+Most of the time, if the children wanted to go to school, they left home to go to school.
+When they were six years old children had to go to school and that's when I left for Bena.
+When I was six years old the superintendent showed up across the river here(11) with a horse and buggy.
+They had a wagon and boat that use to go around picking school kids up, and when the school wagon came by, I got in the wagon to go to the government school.

 "Paul Buffalo," he called.

-My mother said, "Oh, it's pred'near ricing time.
-Pred'near ricing time.
+My mother said, "Oh, it's pred'near ricing time. . . .
 Paul, Mary, there's the government team.
-There's a superintendent of the government school.
+There's a superintendent of the government school here.
 They've come to get you now.
 Everybody leaves."

 They had the "U.S." on them.
 So we packed up right now!